Azure-Samples/functions-apim-managed-identity/README.md

 languages:
 - csharp
 - hcl
-name: Using Managed Identity to Authenticate between Azure Functions and APIM
+name: Using Managed Identity to Authenticate Azure Functions and APIM
-description: The sample includes example of how to authenticate between Azure Funtions and Azure API Management using Managed Identities.
+description: The sample includes examples of how to authenticate from Azure Funtions to Azure API Managementand from Azure API Management to Azure Functions using Managed Identities.
 products:
 - azure
 - dotnet